-The situation around COVID-19 (coronavirus) is emerging, both in Ohio and around the world.
-We understand you may have questions about what’s happening here at CCAD and are working to answer those questions as soon as possible.
+The situation around COVID-19 (coronavirus) continues to evolve in Ohio and around the world.
+We understand you have questions about what’s happening here at CCAD and are working to answer those questions as soon as possible.
 The health and safety of our students and the CCAD community is our highest priority.
 Answers below are not comprehensive and are subject to change.

 Questions about fees, tuition & adjustments to bills